National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Colleagues and investigators

 Box VII-1.
 Some Core Sources: Bibliographic and Factual Databases for HTA

-- EMBASE: citations for biomedical journal articles (Elsevier)
+- Embase: citations for biomedical journal articles (Elsevier)

 - Cochrane Database of Systematic Reviews: systematic reviews of controlled trials on hundreds of clinical topics

-- Other NLM/NIH sources:
+- Other NLM sources:

-- HSRProj: ongoing health services research projects
+- HSRProj: ongoing health services research and public health projects

 - Bandolier: journal of summaries of evidence-based health care (University of Oxford, UK)

 - CINAHL: citations for nursing and allied health literature (Cinahl Information Systems)